E7 launches 1 May 2026 · Microsoft 365 price update July 2026

 The Seven Most Common Entra Challenges Organisations Face Today

 Before we discuss solutions, let us name the problems plainly.
-In my experience across regulated industries, these seven challenges appear repeatedly — regardless of organisation size or sector.
+These seven challenges appear repeatedly — regardless of organisation size or sector.

-Challenge 1 — Conditional Access That Was Built Reactively, Not Architecturally
+Challenge 1 — Conditional Access Built Reactively, Not Architecturally

 ⚠ Architecture Signal

-If your Conditional Access policies do not have a documented owner, a naming convention, and a review schedule, you do not have a Conditional Access architecture.
-You have a Conditional Access accident waiting to happen.
+If your Conditional Access policies do not have a documented owner, a naming convention, and a review schedule, you do not have a CA architecture.
+You have a CA accident waiting to happen.

 Challenge 2 — Unmanaged Privileged Access and Role Creep

-Challenge 3 — Hybrid Identity That Was Never Properly Designed
+Challenge 3 — Hybrid Identity Never Properly Designed

 Challenge 4 — No Identity Governance Model